I. Introduction

 In-depth knowledge of ESG issues in supply chain operations offers the benefit of risk mitigation as well as the opportunity to proactively foster better practices.
 The COVID-19 pandemic highlighted the role of ESG in organizational and supply chain resilience.
 At the same time, it showed us that a myopic approach to ESG can lead to unintended consequences, and the pillars of E, S, and G are most effective when considered holistically.

-# Appendix: Overview of current regulations
+# X. Appendix: Overview of current regulations

 With growing regulatory scrutiny and rising public awareness about the hidden risks in supply chain operations, companies are increasingly expected to disclose ESG information regarding their supply chains.
 A growing number of legislative acts have imposed significant obligations on companies that source their products and services through supply chains from developing and emerging countries.